ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 ## [From _Saint Mary's beacon._](https://chroniclingamerica.loc.gov/lccn/sn82006687/1869-06-17/ed-1/seq-1)

 #### 1869-06-17 &middot; Leonard Town, Md.

 <table style="width: 100%;"><tr><td style="width: 50%">

+tuti iu.
+v ~
+* A smart thiti^—a u-uitu t jlastci

+__
+A LITERARY CURISOITY.
+W.* copy from tire Charleston Cmirirr
+tre following ingenious lines, bdreeing
+&#x27;hev will be real with interest —I -
+: change.
 “The following remarkable little poem
 s a eontributi &gt;a to the San Fruneis.’o
 , Times from the pen of M s.
 H. A. D m­